Sailing in San Blas, Panama, with Kids

 One of my initial concerns was how safe the boat would be for the children (they were 6- and 5-years old at the time of travel).
 Not surprisingly yachts are not particularly child-proof!
 The handrails that run around the deck function better as washing lines than safety rails and the gaps between the ropes are, in places, bigger than the child itself.
 Needless to say, you do need to keep an eye on children at all times, particularly when they are on deck.

 Despite these concerns, it proved to be an extremely doable, and surprisingly relaxing holiday for both the children and us.
 This was also, in large parts, due to the kind support of our hosts.
 They told us they had grandchildren the same age as our children and were wonderful in helping out with ours.
-It was the little gestures we particularly appreciated such as hosing down the kids as they came out of the sea and getting them a towel or sharing their iPad with them for a game of Solitaire.
+It was the little gestures we particularly appreciated such as helping us hose down the kids as they came out of the sea and reaching for their towels, or sharing their iPad with them for a game of Solitaire.

 Our three days were filled with simple pleasures such as leaping off the back of the boat, kayaking in still lagoons, snorkelling in coral gardens and enjoying some gentle sailing between moorings.
 One of the great advantages of having your own boat in San Blas is the independence it offers.
 If an island becomes too crowded you can simple continue to the next one.
 There is, after all, one island for each day of the year here.